Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Cross-section extraction using GUNDAM package

 \section{Cross-section extraction using GUNDAM package}

 In this section, we illustrate how the unfolding, efficiency correction, and cross-section extraction is performed by \GUNDAM with an example.
 On the left plot of Fig.~\ref{fig:GUNDAMExample1}, a true distribution of all signal is drawn in the black dashed line.
 Assuming a flat 30\% selection efficiency, the same distribution but only for selected signal events is drawn in the black solid line.
 We also assume a 20\% Gaussian smearing in the reconstruction.
 The goal of unfolding is to obtain a ``true" distribution from the reconstructed quantities.
 The template parameters are defined as the scale factors applied to signal events for each true variable bin.
 The blue histogram is same as the selected signal distribution (black solid line) but with a template parameter of 1.5 assigned to the $\left[1.0, 1.1\right]$ bin.
 The impact of the template parameter is distributed in multiple bins in the reconstructed (``Reco") space on the right plot of Fig.~\ref{fig:GUNDAMExample1}.
-Mock data are made by reweighting each event by $1 + 0.5 \times \mathrm{True}$.
-A fit is performed by varying parameters that affect the reco distribution, and finds the combination that minimizes the log-likelihood (LLH), $-2\log{\mathcal{L}}$, where $\mathcal{L}$ is the likelihood and $-2$ is multiplied so that the LLH then asymptotically approaches $\chi^{2}$ distribution~\cite{10.1214/aoms/1177732360}.
+Mock data are made by reweighting each event by $1 + (0.5 \times \mathrm{True value})$; a linear scaling as a function of the True value that has no modification at True value of 0, doubles the simulated counts at True value of 2, etc. A fit is performed by varying parameters that affect the reco distribution, and finds the combination that minimizes the log-likelihood (LLH), $-2\log{\mathcal{L}}$, where $\mathcal{L}$ is the likelihood and $-2$ is multiplied so that the LLH then asymptotically approaches $\chi^{2}$ distribution~\cite{10.1214/aoms/1177732360}.
 In the simple example described above, we have template parameters for each true bin as free parameters without any systematic uncertainties, and a Poisson likelihood is used: $\mathrm{LLH}_{\mathrm{Poisson}} = 2 \sum_{\text{Reco}} \left( M - D + D \times \log{D/M} \right)$ where $M$ and $D$ represent predicted and observed number of events for each bin in the reconstructed space, respectively.
 The fit result of the example is shown in Fig.~\ref{fig:GUNDAMExample2}.
 The template parameters are extracted along with the correlation between them.

 The blue solid line in the top left plot in Fig.~\ref{fig:GUNDAMExample2} is the unfolded distribution that best describes the mock data in the reco distribution on the right plot.
 By construction, the fitting is done only using the events that are selected.
 The ``efficiency correction" can be done by evaluating the efficiency and divide the unfolded distribution with it.
 However each division requires a proper propagation of fit parameters to both numerator and denominator.
 An alternative way of doing the efficiency correction is to use the ``all signal" events rather than the selected signal events which effectively does the efficiency correction.
 This is the choice followed within \GUNDAM.
 The blue dashed line in Fig.~\ref{fig:GUNDAMExample2} is the distribution of all signal events with the best-fit template parameters applied, and this corresponds to the ``cross section" but without additional normalization such as the division by the number of targets and flux integral.
 The uncertainty of the efficiency-corrected unfolded distribution can be obtained by generating ``toys" of fit parameters from the covariance matrix.
 Figure~\ref{fig:GUNDAMExample3} shows the best-fit and toy distributions of the true distribution from all signal events.
 The bin-by-bin mean and standard deviation (std) of the toys can be used as the central value and error of the extracted ``cross section" of this example.